celo-org/celo-monorepo/packages/docs/celo-codebase/style-guide/typescript.md

 export myFunction{...}
 ```

-This is the prefered way:
+This is the preferred way:

 ```
 const myFunction{...}
 export _myFunction = myFunction
 ```

-In case it's necesarry, a decorator could wrap the exported function to allow it only to be accessed during testing.
+In case it's necessary, a decorator could wrap the exported function to allow it only to be accessed during testing.